manymeeting/CrazyRabbit/README.md

 ## 10/28/2017
 ###  Mutian Wang
+- Courage.
+Whenever we face overwhelming problems, we are supposed to seek for solutions instead of trying to put it aside, because problems never disappear unless we actually solve it by ourselves.

 ###  Ruifeng Sheng

 - As the first week of scrum, we discussed what we did in last four weeks, and re-planned what we will do in next four weeks in details.